Skip to content

 Book the way it should work

-When you’re ready, you choose a vetted operator and refine the details deliberately — informed and in control, the calm opposite of a pressure-discounted inbox pitch.
+When you’re ready, you run your operator through the checks on our trust page and refine the details deliberately — informed and in control, the calm opposite of a pressure-discounted inbox pitch.

 What does a safari cost?
 Most first safaris land around $6,000–12,000 per person for 8–12 days, excluding international flights — but real value exists from roughly $3,000.
 See the full cost guide or check when to go.